 The osmotic and intrinsic mechanisms of the pharmacological laxative action of oral high doses of magnesium sulphate.
 Importance of the release of digestive polypeptides and nitric oxide

-One article on PainSci cites Izzo 1996: Does Epsom Salt Work?
+One page on PainSci cites Izzo 1996: Does Epsom Salt Work?

 PainSci notes on Izzo 1996: